Woman: Puberty, menstruation and menopause

 The changes of puberty typically enable sexual reproduction.
-Pregnancy generally requires fertilization of a woman's egg cells with a man's sperm cells.
+Pregnancy generally requires fertilisation of a woman's egg cells with a man's sperm cells.
 Humans are similar to other large mammals in that they usually give birth to a single offspring per pregnancy, but are unusual in being altricial, meaning young are undeveloped at time of birth and require the aid of their parents or guardians to fully mature.
 Sometimes humans have multiple births, most commonly twins.

 Usually between ages 49–52, a woman reaches menopause, the time when menstrual periods stop permanently, and they are no longer able to bear children.
 Symptoms of menopause include hot flashes, night sweats, headaches, and more; both lifestyle changes and medications can help to mitigate these symptoms.